tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/08-URIs.md

 ### Resources and Sub-resources

-<ApiStandard id="HNZAS_SHOULD_USE_NOUNS" type="SHOULD" toolTip="Resource names should be nouns, collections plural, like 'laboratories'.">Resource names **SHOULD** be noun-based, and collection resource names **SHOULD** be plural nouns, e.g. /laboratories in lower case.</ApiStandard>
+<ApiStandard id="HNZAS_SHOULD_USE_NOUNS" type="SHOULD" toolTip="Resource names SHOULD be nouns, collections plural, like 'laboratories'.">Resource names **SHOULD** be noun-based, and collection resource names **SHOULD** be plural nouns, e.g. /laboratories in lower case.</ApiStandard>

-<ApiStandard id="HNZAS_SHOULD_NAME_RESOURCES_SIMPLY" type="SHOULD" toolTip="Resource names should be short, simple, and guessable, avoiding complex terms.">Resource naming **SHOULD** be short, simple, and clearly understandable.
+<ApiStandard id="HNZAS_SHOULD_NAME_RESOURCES_SIMPLY" type="SHOULD" toolTip="Resource names SHOULD be short, simple, and guessable, avoiding complex terms.">Resource naming **SHOULD** be short, simple, and clearly understandable.
 It **SHOULD** also be human-guessable, avoiding technical or specialist terms where possible.</ApiStandard>

-<ApiStandard id="HNZAS_MUST_NEST_SUBRESOURCES" type="MUST" toolTip="Sub-resources must appear under the resource they relate to.">Sub-resources **MUST** appear under the resource they relate to, i.e. /resource/id/sub-resource/id</ApiStandard>
+<ApiStandard id="HNZAS_MUST_NEST_SUBRESOURCES" type="MUST" toolTip="Sub-resources MUST appear under the resource they relate to.">Sub-resources **MUST** appear under the resource they relate to, i.e. /resource/id/sub-resource/id</ApiStandard>

-<ApiStandard id="HNZAS_SHOULD_LIMIT_SUBRESOURCE_DEPTH" type="SHOULD" toolTip="Sub-resources should not exceed three levels deep in the hierarchy.">Sub-resources **SHOULD** go no more than three deep i.e. /resource/id/sub-resource/id/sub-sub-resource.</ApiStandard>
+<ApiStandard id="HNZAS_SHOULD_LIMIT_SUBRESOURCE_DEPTH" type="SHOULD" toolTip="Sub-resources SHOULD not exceed three levels deep in the hierarchy.">Sub-resources **SHOULD** go no more than three deep i.e. /resource/id/sub-resource/id/sub-sub-resource.</ApiStandard>

 If you reach a third
 level of granularity (sub-sub-resource), it may be worth reviewing your resource construction to see if it is actually a combination of multiple first or second level resources.

-<ApiStandard id="HNZAS_SHOULD_MAINTAIN_PATH_CONSISTENCY" type="SHOULD" toolTip="URI paths should be consistent, avoiding sub-namespaces or sub-folders.">The URI references for resources **SHOULD** consistently use the same path structure to refer to resources.
+<ApiStandard id="HNZAS_SHOULD_MAINTAIN_PATH_CONSISTENCY" type="SHOULD" toolTip="URI paths SHOULD be consistent, avoiding sub-namespaces or sub-folders.">The URI references for resources **SHOULD** consistently use the same path structure to refer to resources.
 Sub-namespace or sub-folders **SHOULD** be avoided, to maintain path consistency.</ApiStandard>

 This allows application
 developers to have a predictable experience in case they are building